openownership/bods-dev-handbook/translations.md

   * cloning the repositories to manage the workflow
   * installing and configuring the Transifex client

-### Signing up and joining the Open Data Services Co-operative organization
+### Setting up an account and joining the ODSC organization in Transifex

+Create a free Transifex account on their [sign up page](https://www.transifex.com/signup/).

 The organization is the home of all the translation projects that an organization runs on Transifex.